seedcase-project/seedcase-website/design/decisions/why-license/index.md

 -   A change in the type of license that the source code was given at the time of contribution.

-There are also some that touch on the subject of loss and damages which may arise from the use of a particular section of code, as well as how a request for support will be dealt with in future.
+There are also some agreements that touch on the subject of loss and damages which may arise from the use of a particular section of code, as well as how a request for support will be dealt with in future.

 An alternative to a CLA is a Developer Certificate of Origin or DCO.
-The **DCO** was first employed by the Linux Foundation in 2004, and is basically a short document that confirms that the person contributing code is allowed to do so, gives permission for the project to subsequently use it, and is done through the use of a Git commit.
+The **DCO** was first employed by the Linux Foundation in 2004, and is basically a short document that confirms that the person contributing code is allowed to do so, gives permission for the project to subsequently use it, by adding a Signed-off-by line to their commit message (for an example see the [BeeWare projects DCO](https://beeware.org/contributing/how/dco/what/)).

 ## Our choice